steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Guideline+for+VST3+replacing+VST2.md

 ## Preset/Project compatibility VST2 => VST3

 Check the FAQ [here](../FAQ/Compatibility+with+VST+2.x+or+VST+1.md#q-how-can-i-support-projects-which-were-saved-with-the-vst-2-version-of-my-plug-in) which shows how to use the helper function **VST3::tryVst2StateLoad** and read a VST2 state into a VST3 Plug-in.

+It is possible to write back for VST2 backward compatibility by using the helper function**VST3::writeVst2State** (*public.sdk/source/vst/utility/vst2persistence.h*).

+## Parameters compatibility

+VST2 was using index to identify parameter, VST3 uses an ID.
+It means that to be compatible the VST3 parameter ID should be kept to same index value than the VST2 one (starting from 0).
+If the parameter range or behavior is not changed, previously parameter automation in host should be played back correctly.

+If you change the meaning of a parameter, it is recommanded to create a new ID for this parameter.